helpful-bits/plantocode/README.md

 # O1 Pro Flow

-The O1 Pro Flow is a comprehensive utility that generates prompts for the O1 Pro model in ChatGPT and applies resulting code changes directly to your codebase.
-Below is an overview of its features, setup instructions, and usage.
+O1 Pro Flow is a comprehensive utility that helps you generate prompts for the O1 Pro model in ChatGPT and apply the resulting code changes directly to your codebase.
+It is built with Next.js 15.1.3 and React 18 (using the Next.js App Router).
+The application focuses on end-to-end automation: from generating AI-assisted code modifications to processing diffs and updating your local repository.

 ## Prerequisites
-- Node.js (v18+) and npm (or yarn) installed
+- Node.js (v18+) and npm (or yarn)
-- A Git repository (files should be tracked or recognized via `git ls-files`)
+- A Git repository
 - Next.js 15.1.3 with React 18
+- (Optional) `GROQ_API_KEY` for voice transcription
+- (Optional) `ANTHROPIC_API_KEY` for text correction via Anthropic's Claude

 ## Installation & Quick Start
 1. **Clone the Repository**:
     ```bash
     git clone https://github.com/mckaywrigley/o1-pro-flow
     ```
 2. **Install Dependencies**:
     ```bash
     cd o1-pro-flow
     npm install
     ```
 3. **Configure Environment Variables**:
     ```bash
     cp .env.example .env.local
     ```
 4. **Run the Development Server**:
     ```bash
     npm run dev
     ```
 5. **Open the App**:
-    - Navigate to [http://localhost:3000](http://localhost:3000) in your browser to access the O1 Pro Flow interface.
+   - Navigate to [http://localhost:3000](http://localhost:3000) and explore the interface.
-    - The application stores your selected Project Directory and other settings (like file inclusions) in local storage, so you can easily reload them later.
+   - Local storage caches your Project Directory, file selections, and Task Description.
-    - You can also leverage voice transcription to append audio-based instructions to your Task Description by setting the `GROQ_API_KEY` environment variable.
+   - If you set `GROQ_API_KEY`, you can record audio and use voice transcription for your Task Description.

-## Features
+## Core Features

-- **Prompt Generation**: Easily create prompts to request changes from the O1 Pro model, leveraging your local codebase context.
-Use the built-in file browser or paste file paths manually.
-- **Voice Transcription**: Record audio directly in the browser to generate text for your Task Description if you have configured `GROQ_API_KEY`.
-- **File Browser**: Browse and select files from your local project directory.
-- **Syntax Highlighting**: View file contents with proper syntax highlighting.
-- **Git Integration**: Automatically detect git-tracked files.
+### Prompt Generation
+Generate prompts to instruct the O1 Pro model about specific code changes.
+You can:
+- Use a file browser to include or exclude files.
+- Paste file paths if needed.
+- Provide a Task Description detailing requested changes.

+### Voice Transcription
+Record audio instructions directly in the browser.
+Transcriptions are handled by the Groq API, and (optionally) corrected via Anthropic's Claude.

+### File Browser
+Allows you to browse your Git repository and select files for context, excluding unneeded files to minimize token usage.

+### Git Integration
+Uses `git ls-files` to identify and load tracked files.

+### Apply Changes
+After generating a diff from your AI model, paste it into the "Apply Changes" form.
+It will update, create, or remove files as specified.
+If renames or deletions are requested, a `cleanup.sh` script is generated.

+## Project Structure
+- `app` - Next.js App Router with server actions, pages, and layout
+- `components` - UI and utility components
+- `lib` - Utility libraries (token estimation, file changes, hashing, etc.)
+- `actions` - Server actions for reading directories, applying diffs, voice transcription, text correction
+- `public` - Static assets
+- `types` - Type definitions

 ## Usage

-1. **Generate O1 Prompt**:
-    - Provide your project directory (stored in local storage for convenience).
-    - Load files and optionally exclude/uncheck files you don't need.
-    - Or paste file paths one per line to override file selection.
-    - Optionally, record voice instructions if `GROQ_API_KEY` is set.
-    - Describe your changes in the Task Description.
-    - Click **Generate Prompt** to create your O1-compatible prompt.
+1. **Generate Prompt**

-2. **Apply Changes**:
+   Specify your Project Directory, then either select files from the file browser or paste file paths.
+Provide the Task Description.
+Optionally use voice transcription.
+Click "Generate Prompt" to produce a text prompt for the O1 Pro model.

+2. **Send Prompt to O1 Pro Model**
-    - Copy your generated prompt and send it to the O1 Pro model (e.g., ChatGPT).
+   Copy and paste the generated prompt into ChatGPT (or another environment) where you have the O1 Pro model.

+3. **Apply Changes**
-    - Paste the returned diff into the *Apply Changes* form, then click the apply button.
+   Paste the returned diff into the "Apply Changes" form to update your local codebase automatically.
+A `cleanup.sh` script is produced for any renames/deletions.
-    - Your local files (tracked by git) will be updated accordingly, including any deletions or renames in `cleanup.sh`.

-## Project Structure
-- **app** (Next.js App Router)
-  Contains routes and page components, including prompts generation and changes application.
-- **components**
-  Shared UI and utility components following Shadcn UI structure.
-- **lib**
-  Core libraries such as the XML parser, token estimator, file changes application, etc.
-- **actions**
-  Server actions for reading directories, applying changes, and more.
-- **public**
-  Static assets, fonts, etc.
-- **types**
-  Type definitions used throughout the app.

 ## Contributing
+Contributions are welcome.
+To contribute:
 1. Fork this repo and clone your fork.
-2. Create a new branch for your feature or bug fix.
+2. Create a new branch.
-3. Make changes, ensuring code quality and consistency with the existing project structure.
+3. Make your changes, then test thoroughly.
-4. Submit a pull request with a clear summary of your modifications.
+4. Submit a pull request explaining your modifications.

 ## License
 This project is open source under the MIT license.